 A message from the Trustees to Participants, Dependents, and Beneficiaries of the NECA-IBEW Welfare Trust Fund and the NECA-IBEW Pension Trust Fund in response to the Coronavirus (COVID-19) crisis:

-As we continue to navigate the subjects brought forth due to the outbreak of COVID-19, the continuity of your benefits and protection of the assets of the Funds remain of the utmost importance to the Trustees and Fund Office staff.
-Our organizations continue to balance Participant needs and governmental directives throughout the situation.
+The Funds are continuing to respond to new questions, laws, and guidance brought forth due to the COVID-19 pandemic.
+Preservation of your benefits remain the key objective to the Trustees and Fund Office staff.
 As a Participant, Dependent, or Beneficiary of either Fund, we want you to continue to be updated on our responses to the COVID-19-related issues as those responses relate to your benefits and Fund Office operations.
 Please keep reading below on each topic.

 Welfare Fund Coverage and Eligibility

-Regarding testing for COVID-19, effective March 18, 2020, the Fund will cover such testing and testing-related expenses (including office, urgent care, emergency room, and telehealth visits related to testing) at 100% with no member cost sharing.
+Regarding testing for COVID-19, the Fund covers such testing and testing-related expenses (including office, urgent care, emergency room, and telehealth visits related to testing) at 100% with no cost-sharing.
 Such testing coverage includes testing both diagnostic and antibody/antigen types of testing.

-Regarding treatment for COVID-19 the Fund will cover any and all FDA-approved, medically necessary, “standard of care” treatment (physician, hospital, emergency), supplies, and/or drugs prescribed for this condition as we would be with any other sickness, subject to standard plan rules (deductible, office copays, coinsurance, etc.).
+Regarding treatment for COVID-19, the Fund covers any and all FDA-approved/authorized, medically necessary, “standard of care” treatment (physician, hospital, emergency), supplies, and/or drugs prescribed for this condition as we would be with any other sickness, subject to standard Plan rules (deductible, office copays, coinsurance, etc.).

 Regarding eligibility, the Welfare Fund’s current eligibility provisions remain in place.
 This generally means that eligibility will end if any Participant exhausts his/her hour bank and does not elect COBRA.
 There are certain exceptions which may result in eligibility “freezes."
 Please refer to your SPD, the Fund’s Plan Document, or contact customer service for specific questions on eligibility.